Devices designed for all learners

 Teaches use accessibility features available on the district’s Chromebooks to help more students.

 Ontario’s Upper Grand District gives equal access to learning tools using Chromebooks

 Text-to-speech and speech-to-text features have been game-changers for the district.

 Creating an “accessibility for all” culture in classrooms through technology

-Accessibility features can improve the learning experience for all students — without singling out those with disabilities.
+Accessibility features can improve learning for all students, without singling out those with disabilities.